jagerber48/sciform/docs/source/options.rst

 * If the value is between 355 and 949 (inclusive) then display the uncertainty with one signifcant digit.
 E.g. if the uncertainty is 0.76932 then display the uncertainty as 0.8
-* If the value is between 950 and 999 (inclusive) then display the uncertainty with two signficant digit, noting that this will involve rounding the three most significant digits up to 1000.
+* If the value is between 950 and 999 (inclusive) then round up to 1000 and display the uncertainty with two signficant digits.
+This is equivalent to rounding and displaying to the first most significant digit of the uncertainty.
 E.g. if the uncertainty is 0.0099 then display the uncertainty as 0.010.

 :mod:`sciform` provides the ability to use this algorithm when formatting value/uncertainty pairs by using significant figure rounding